Sandragun/event-helper-website/CHATBOT_INTEGRATION.md

 ## Overview

 The application now supports **dual registration methods**:
-1. **Traditional Form Registration** - Users fill out a form to register
+1. **Traditional Form Registration** – Users fill out a form to register
-2. **Chatbot Registration** - Users can chat with a bot to register for events
+2. **Gemini-Powered Chatbot** – Users can chat with an AI assistant that collects missing details, talks to your webhook, and finalises registration

-Both methods generate a **QR code** for event attendance.
+Both methods generate a **QR code** for event attendance and store the QR image with the registration so it can be downloaded later.

 ## How It Works